sighupio/module-logging/docs/releases/unreleased.md

 ## Bug Fixes and Changes 🐛

 - [[#186](https://github.com/sighupio/module-logging/pull/186)]: This PR adds the retention period to Loki stack.
-The retention period for logs stored in Loki is 30 days.
+The default retention period for logs stored in Loki is 30 days, can be customized with a patch.

 ## Breaking Changes 💔